Claim: A good samaritan warns a female driver about the armed and dangerous man hiding in the back seat of her car.

 A hybrid of the "gas station" version crossed with the Lights Out! legend appeared in 1993.
 In this variation, the man hiding in the back seat confesses that as part of a gang initiation he has to sneak into the cars of two women in order to rape and murder them.
 The gang initiation theme surfaced again in 1999, with bad guys looking to join a gang lurking at gas stations in hopes of severing a body part off a woman as a trophy (Example 3), and in 2000 with them lurking in the same venue, looking to kidnap a woman for the gang to rape (Example 4).

-Origins: This legend first appeared in 1967 and
+Origins: This legend first appeared at least as far back as 1967 and

 quickly caught on, becoming one of the favorite scary legends of that period.
 In addition to circulating orally, it showed up in Ann Landers' column in 1982, presented as a harrowing experience that had befallen the letter writer's friend.

-The legend might have been prompted by a real news story, though:
+The legend might originally have been prompted by a real news story:

 Even as a horror legend, this one is sexist to the core.
-As mentioned earlier, the prey is always female and both the evil fiend and the rescuer are male — there are no exceptions to this typecasting.
-Both male figures are seen as powerful: the fiend for his evilness and mad intent, the rescuer for his coolness in knowing what to do and his ease in dispatching the fiend.
+As mentioned earlier, the prey is always female and both the evil fiend and the rescuer are male — there are no exceptions to this typecasting (even though men are far more often the victims of killing by strangers than women are).
+Both male figures are seen as powerful: the fiend for his evilness and mad intent, the rescuer for his coolness in knowing what to do and his ease in dispatching the fiend:

 The warnings that the woman misunderstood as aggression lead to a surprising turn of events: her fear was misdirected and the danger came from somewhere much closer than she realized, the backseat of her own car!